StillVariables/Charter/README.md

 ---
 The aim of this application is to demonstrate ChatBot using open banking API's for customer queries related to branch, ATM, account details and balances with interative communication channel using open source libraries and tools.

---Edit from here--------------
 ### Prerequisites:-
 The prerequisites for developing and understanding a chatbot
-1. Python installed
+1. Python should be installed.
+You can download from Link:https://www.python.org/downloads/
-2. Microsoft Build tools with visual c++ 14.0 installed.
+2. Microsoft Build tools with Visual C++ 14.0 should be installed.
 Link:https://visualstudio.microsoft.com/downloads/
-3. Pycharm (Python Editor)
+3. Pycharm (Python Editor) to edit the scripts.
+Link:https://www.jetbrains.com/pycharm/download/#section=windows
+4. Node.js runtime Framwork should be installed for executing API calls.
+Can be installed from [here](https://nodejs.org/en/download/).

 ### Modules
 Rasa is an open source machine learning framework for building contextual AI assistants and chatbots.